NLRP3: Pathology

 Deregulation of NLRP3 has been connected with carcinogenesis.
 For example, all the components of the NLRP3 inflammasome are downregulated or completely lost in human hepatocellular carcinoma.

 Inhibition

 The NLRP3 inflammasome has garnered attention as a potential drug target for a variety of diseases underpinned by inflammation.
-The diarylsulfonylurea MCC-950 has been identified as a potent and selective NLRP3 inhibitor.
+The diarylsulfonylurea MCC-950 has been identified as a potent and selective NLRP3 inhibitor able to lock the inactive NLRP3 structure.
 Nodthera and Inflazome, have entered phase I clinical trials with NLRP3 inhibitors.
 Another NLRP3 antagonist is Dapansutrile (OLT1177).
 This β-sulfonyl nitrile molecule compound was developed by Olactec Therapeutics, and is a selective NLRP3 inhibitor.
 Dapansutrile, been used in clinical trials as a remedy for heart failure, osteoarthritis and gouty arthritis.